 AATD is a severe disease of the liver and lung, caused by inherited mutations in the SERPINA1 gene that encodes the AAT protein.
 People who inherit two mutant SERPINA1 alleles (one from each parent) develop AATD.
 Most people who develop AATD have two copies of a single mutation known as the Z allele.
 The Z-AAT mutation results in a protein folding defect in the AAT protein leading the misfolded AAT protein to accumulate in the liver (where it is produced at high levels), which can cause liver damage.
 As a result, the protein fails to reach other organs in adequate quantity and function, particularly the lungs, where the AAT protein's normal role is to protect the lungs from the digestive effects of certain proteases.
 The unchecked activity of these proteases can cause auto-digestion of lung tissue and may lead to emphysema or chronic pulmonary obstructive disease, and lung infections over time.
-Currently, there is no treatment that targets the underlying cause of the disease in both the liver.
+Currently, there is no treatment that targets the underlying cause of the disease in both the liver and the lung.
+Available treatments are aimed at transiently increasing levels of AAT in the blood but have no effect in the liver.
 Patients living with AATD typically experience recurring hospital visits and a shortened life expectancy.